PayPal

 PayPal Holdings, Inc. is an American multinational financial technology company operating an online payments system in the majority of countries that support online money transfers; it serves as an electronic alternative to traditional paper methods such as checks and money orders.
-The company operates as a payment processor for online vendors, auction sites and many other commercial and company users.
+The company operates as a payment processor for online vendors, auction sites and many other commercial and company users, which involve a fee.

 Established in 1998 as Confinity, PayPal went public through an IPO in 2002.
 It became a wholly owned subsidiary of eBay later that year, valued at $1.5 billion.
 In 2015, eBay spun off PayPal to its shareholders, and PayPal became an independent company again.
 The company was ranked 143rd on the 2022 Fortune 500 of the largest United States corporations by revenue.
-Since 2023, PayPal is a member of the MACH Alliance.

 History

 Early history

 The company was originally established by Max Levchin, Peter Thiel, and Luke Nosek in December 1998 as Fieldlink.
 Later it was renamed Confinity, a company which developed security software for hand-held devices.
 When it had no success with that business model, it switched its focus to a digital wallet.
 The first version of the PayPal electronic payments system was launched in 1999.

 In March 2000, Confinity merged with X.com, an online financial services company founded in March 1999 by Elon Musk, Harris Fricker, Christopher Payne, and Ed Ho.
 Musk was optimistic about the future success of the money transfer business Confinity was developing.
 Musk and Bill Harris, then-president and CEO of the combined X.com, disagreed about the potential future success of the money transfer business and Harris left the company in May 2000.
-In October of that year, Musk decided that X.com would terminate its other internet banking operations and focus on payments.
+In October 2000, Musk decided that X.com would terminate its other internet banking operations and focus on payments.
 In the same month, Elon Musk was replaced by Peter Thiel as CEO of X.com, which was renamed PayPal in June 2001 and went public in 2002.
 PayPal's IPO listed on NASDAQ under the ticker PYPL at $13 per share and generated over $61 million.